Interactive Question Answering Systems: Literature Review: Evaluation and Dataset

 \subsection{Dataset}

-There are a large number of data resources in the literature that are focused on the implementation and evaluation of QAS.
-Depending on the QA 'modeling technique and the particular QA task covered by the IQAS, certain datasets produce findings that are more appropriate.
+There are a large number of data resources in the literature that are focused on the implementation and evaluation of QAS. \updated{Specific datasets are more suitable than others for evaluating some peculiar findings depending on the QA modelling technique and the particular QA task covered by the IQAS.}

+According to the literature, the most frequently used datasets for building, testing, and evaluating an IQAS are shown in the Table~\ref{tab:main_dataset}.
+In the interest of completeness, we present a comprehensive list of datasets found in the literature.
+Each is complemented with a concise explanation of its content and structure.